 As your bump grows, your balance may be affected by your changing centre of gravity, so it’s a good idea to run on even ground to reduce the risk of falling.
 If you usually run off-road, stick to the paths if the ground is uneven.
 You could also use a running track or a treadmill in the gym for keeping fit in pregnancy.

 You do not need to worry about your growing baby being bumped up and down as you run.
-They are very securely cocooned within you and may even find the motion comforting.
+They are very secure within your womb, and may even find the motion comforting.

-Running in the third trimester, you’ll probably find that your pace slows down naturally as your bump gets bigger.
-Listen to your body – if you’re exhausted, take it easy.
+In the third trimester you will probably find that your pace slows down naturally as your bump gets bigger.
+Listen to your body and if you’re exhausted, take it easy.